Blog

 About 9 in 10 people with lupus are women of childbearing age.
 Also, SLE antibodies (proteins) can make a woman more likely to have a miscarriage.
 Luckily, most women can get pregnant and deliver without any additional complications.

 Pregnancy outcomes are good when you receive proper care and don’t have severe heart/kidney problems.
 It is ideal not to have an active disease before conception.
+Some lupus antibodies — including anti-Ro and anti-phospholipid antibodies — do require extra monitoring during pregnancy.
+Talk to your rheumatologist before trying to conceive so you can plan ahead.

-Systemic Lupus Erythematosus: Tips To Improve Outcomes
+Tips To Improve Your Outcomes

 • To protect yourself from infections, wash your hands often and avoid exposure to people with colds.